MicrosoftDocs/azure-devops-docs/docs/artifacts/feeds/project-scoped-feeds.md

 ::: moniker range=">= azure-devops-2019"

-Follow the instructions below to create a project-scoped or organization-scoped feed, and select the appropriate scope for your need.
+Follow the instructions below and select the appropriate scope for your need to create a project-scoped or an organization-scoped feed.

 1. Select **Artifacts**, and then select **Create Feed**.